felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 amount of information within the context  of  the story, the *DevOps Handbook* proved to be too much for me, regardless of how smart I thought I was.
-There seemed to be no time for
-relaxation: The handbook  simply lined the knowledge nuggets one after the other relentlessly.
-It seemed to give me confirmation that I was nothing but an impostor.
+There seemed to be no time for relaxation -- the handbook  simply lined the knowledge nuggets relentlessly one after the other.
+It confirmed that I was nothing but an impostor.

-Very early on, I could feel my reading velocity diminish as I was reading my physical copy.
-Indeed, what is the point of reading if you can't remember anything?
-I took a stab at the digital version on my Kobo to see if that could help (I was very big on e-readers at the time[^2]), but I got the same result; Initial progress was quick, and then everything ground to a halt.
+Very early on, I could feel my reading velocity diminish as I advanced through my physical copy.
+Indeed, I asked myself, what is the point of reading if you can't remember anything?
+I took a stab at the digital version on my Kobo to see if that could help (I was very big on e-readers at the time[^2]), but I got the same result -- initial progress was quick, and then everything ground to a halt.

 [^2]: In fact, I was so big on e-readers that I wrote a post titled [I Love